-On the Continental Divide Trail you can follow the “official CDT” or you can splinter off and any number of intersections to create your own unique CDT adventure.
+On the Continental Divide Trail, you can follow the “official CDT” or you can splinter off at any number of intersections to create your own unique CDT adventure.
 Want to hike the Gila Alternate, the Wind River High Route, and the Colorado Trail?
-There's a route for that.
+There’s a route for that.
 Want to start and end somewhere with easy access to a road?
-There's a route for that.
+There’s a route for that.
 Want to just say “fuck it” to 87.3 mi / 140.5 km of trail in the middle of Montana?
-There's a route for that.
+There’s a route for that.
 No two CDT hikes are alike which is one of the things that makes hiking the CDT such an adventure.
-Hiking an alternate route into or out of town on the Pacific Crest Trail can get you chastized by the PCT purists out there and will make you feel more guilty than adventurous.
+Hiking an alternate route into or out of town on the Pacific Crest Trail can get you chastised by the PCT purists out there and will make you feel more guilty than adventurous.

 The Landscape Is Hugely Varied

 The Continental Divide Trail and the Pacific Crest Trail both stretch from Mexico to Canada, but the CDT offers up a far more diverse landscape than the PCT.
-You being in the desert – not this high-altitude chaparral crap on the PCT – you're hiking for nearly 100 mi / 160 km through shadeless and waterless desert.
+You being in the desert – not this high-altitude chaparral crap on the PCT – you’re hiking for nearly 100 mi / 160 km through a shadeless and waterless desert.
 Then you hit the Gila National Forest and are hiking through an incredible hot spring-filled canyon.
-Then you've got the high desert, then the San Juan Mountains, then the Rocky Mountains, then the Great Divide Basin, then the Wind River Range, then Yellowstone and the Tetons (depending on your route), and then rolling hills and mountains of Idaho and Montana before finishing up in Glacier National Park.
-Meanwhile, the PCT has the section without a lot of water, followed by mountains, followed by less cool mountains, followed by lots of lakes and boringness, followed by a couple more rainy mountains before Canada.
+Then you’ve got the high desert, then the San Juan Mountains, then the Rocky Mountains, then the Great Divide Basin, then the Wind River Range, then Yellowstone and the Tetons (depending on your route), and then rolling hills and mountains of Idaho and Montana before finishing up in Glacier National Park.
+Meanwhile, the PCT has a section without a lot of water, followed by mountains, followed by less cool mountains, followed by lots of lakes and boringness, followed by a couple more rainy mountains before Canada.

 The Hikers Know What’s Up